 2012 – Alrosa begins the exploitation of the Botuobinskaya pipe.

 2013 - Nizhne-Lenskoe now becomes part of the Alrosa Group.
 The same year, Alrosa enlists on the Moscow Exchange.

-2015 – Udachny open-pit mines are brought to a halt, and underground mines put into operation.
+2015 – Udachny open-pit mines are brought to a halt while underground mines are put into operation.

-Alrosa has surmounted numerous financial and logistical challenges to emerge as one of the best diamond mining companies in the world.
-And there are plenty of awards to show for it.
-In 2017, Alrosa ranked by the United Nations Development Programme among the top three companies in environmental stewardship among all Russian mining corporations.
+Alrosa has surmounted numerous financial and logistical challenges to emerge as one of the best diamond mining companies in the world, and there are plenty of awards to show for it.
+In 2017, Alrosa was ranked by the United Nations Development Programme among the top three companies in environmental stewardship among all Russian mining corporations.
 The same year, the Polar Index ranked Alrosa among the top 5 companies with immense sustainability.

 Most of Alrosa’s mining activities are concentrated in the Western Yakutia and Arkhangelsk regions.
-The company boasts up to 27 minefields across these regions.
-The fields comprise of 16 alluvial and 11 primary deposits.
+The company boasts up to 27 minefields across these regions, comprising 16 alluvial and 11 primary deposits.
 In Yakutia, Alrosa operates four mining divisions, namely, Miry, Udachny, Aikhal, and Nyurba.
-Alrosa develops the remaining deposits through subsidiaries.
-Examples of such subsidiaries are, JSC Diamonds Anabara, JSC Severalmaz, and OJSC Alrosa-Nyurba.
-As of 1 st January 2018, the ALROSA Group-owned reserves totaling 1,171,951.7 thousand carats, spread across the C1+C2 categories.
+It develops the remaining deposits through subsidiaries, such as JSC Diamonds Anabara, JSC Severalmaz, and OJSC Alrosa-Nyurba.
+As of 1st January 2018, the ALROSA Group-owned reserves totaling 1,171,951.7 thousand carats spread across the C1+C2 categories.
 According to the National Reserves Committee, this potential made up over 95% of Russia’s total stocks of raw diamonds.